-Convincing students of the value that research holds in a community setting is challenging in a different way.
-I have had the honor of working with two kinds of students.
-The first are the students who are rooted in their local communities, often communities that have been oppressed and exploited by racial and class systems not of their own choosing.
-The second group are the committed intellectuals, often coming from a background of privilege and wholly comfortable in a university setting.
-Many of the first group of students are community workers of various stripes-social workers, nonprofit managers, activists, community organizers, and community development professionals.
+This sentiment is often echoed by my students, many of whom are community workers of various stripes-social workers, nonprofit managers, activists, community organizers, and community development professionals.
 When I ask them about their career aspirations, most of them plan to work "on the ground" in the nonprofit or government sectors, and some of them are there already.
 But very few can imagine doing any research in those professions.
 I have heard the phrase "But I don't do research" enough that it sounds like a mantra.
 Yet, when I probe, I find that many of them have to collect data on client outcomes, do case histories, conduct investigations, and engage in a wide variety of other things that are fundamentally research activities.
-Others have to write grant applications that require them to gather needs-assessment data or conduct an evaluation.
+Others have to write grant applications that require them to gather needs-assessment data, or conduct an evaluation.
 Our textbooks and syllabi, however, don't speak to these forms of research and thus don't prepare people entering the nonprofit and community organization world to do this kind of research.
-Instead, our textbooks speak narrowly to the second group of students-who are being trained as traditional academic researchers so resented in many communities.
-And while the first group can't imagine doing "research," the second group can't imagine doing "community work."